wormhole-foundation/wormhole-docs/learn/messaging/core-contracts.md

 - **payload** - the content of the emitted message is an arbitrary byte array.
 Due to the constraints of individual blockchains, it may be capped to a certain maximum length

-The content of the emitted message is an arbitrary byte array.
-Due to the constraints of individual blockchains, it may be capped to a certain maximum length.

 **consistencyLevel**